jkaps9/weather-application/README.md

 - [ ] Voice search
 - [x] Dark/light mode themes
 - [x] PWA capabilities
-- [ ] Loading screen

 TODO:

 - [x] icons break on live version of website
-- [ ] updating units updates the hourly forecast back to the first day, but does not reset the selected item in the dropdown

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.